slaclab/rogue/README.md

 Rogue will compile on windows 10 under the windows subsystem for Linux envrionment.
 Once the windows subsystem for Linux is setup the environment is the same as Unbuntu.

+### Drivers

+Rogue is linked against the aes-stream-drivers package which is included as a submodule at the drivers sub-directory.
+If you need to use these drivers please see the README.md file in that package.

 ### Additional Notes